seanpmaxwell/Typescript-Best-Practices/README.md

 - **Interfaces** for object contracts you expect to extend.
 - **Type aliases** for unions, tuples, mapped types, and other type expressions.

 Interfaces can be easier for the compiler than large intersections, though it depends on the types involved.
-Both vanish from output, so runtime performance is unaffected.

 ---